List of awards and nominations received by Kelly Clarkson: Radio Disney Music Awards

 Organized by the American radio network Radio Disney, the Radio Disney Music Awards awards the year's achievements in the teen pop music industry, as determined by the network's adolescent audiences.
 Clarkson had won three awards from fourteen nominations, including the Icon Award at the 2018 ceremony.

 Radio Music Awards

 Presented from 1999 to 2005, the Radio Music Awards was an annual music awards gala lauding the outstanding commercial performances on American radio airplay, as monitored by music industry research firm Mediabase.
 Clarkson received one an award out of six nominations.

+Stinkers Bad Movie Awards

+Presented from 1978 to 2006, The Stinkers Bad Movie Awards (formerly known as the Hastings Bad Cinema Society) was a Los Angeles-based group of film buffs and film critics devoted to honoring the worst films of the year.
+Clarkson has one award out of four nominations.

 The Record of the Year

 The Record of the Year was an award special televised by the ITV network where the winner is voted by the British audiences from a selection of the year's ten biggest-selling singles in the United Kingdom.
 Clarkson's song "Since U Been Gone" was shortlisted for 2005 prize.